 The clothes are clean, right?
 That’s proof.
 When the nuts start soaking in the water, the saponins come out and fill the washing machine with their clean, natural goodness.
 Dirt and grease are swooshed away by their almighty scrubby powers.
 It’s like … it’s like Link in that one game where he stabs the bad guys and they just disappear in a cloud of poof.

-“Stop trying to relate to me on my level, Leslie.
+“Stop trying to relate to me on my level, Betty.
 What do I do next?”

 But wait … Link … Call of Duty in the gamer lolz with the RPG Mario Kart.
 Right?

 “Seriously.
 Stop.”
 He says as he heads to the washing machine.

 “Guess what I just realized?
 I’m holding a nutbag!
 HAHAHAHA!”